Class CertificateAsyncClient

 Gets a specific version of the certificate in the key vault.
 Prints out the returned certificate details when a response has been received.

-certificateAsyncClient.getCertificateWithResponse("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(certificateResponse -> System.out.printf("Certificate is returned with name %s and secretId %s %n", certificateResponse.getValue().getProperties().getName(), certificateResponse.getValue().getSecretId()));
+certificateAsyncClient.getCertificateWithResponse("certificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(certificateResponse -> System.out.printf("Certificate is returned with name %s and secretId %s %n", certificateResponse.getValue().getProperties().getName(), certificateResponse.getValue().getSecretId()));- Parameters:

 - A